pi-star-2025/pi_star/end_of_time.md

 Including in our bodies

-These gravity/antigravity keeps increasing entropy on earth, keeps driving the energy of all humans/aninimls, and keeps leading to animals/humans being born.
+This gravity/antigravity keeps increasing entropy on earth, keeps driving the energy of all humans/aninimls, and keeps leading to animals/humans being born.

 It is bc the earth's "fire vision" is addicted to golden noise.